 There are lots of simple tricks that can make your WordPress site safer, plus additional ones that require some technical expertise.
 Implementing the following tips will ensure that you’ll hackerproof your website:

 Pick the Right Hosting Provider

-However, every hosting company is not equal, in quality, customization, and pricing packages as well.
+Every hosting company is not the same in terms of quality, customization, and pricing packages, as well.
 While affordable solutions are tempting, it is advisable to check what exactly you get for the price, as well as reviews from previous clients.

 Protect Your Login Page